Biden picks Cuban-American lawyer Mayorkas as U.S. homeland security chief | Politics

 Biden has pledged to undo many of Trump's restrictive immigration policies.
 The hundreds of planned changes could take months or years to implement.
 Some pro-immigrant activists favored Mayorkas for the DHS role.
 On the first day of his presidency, Biden intends to rescind Trump's travel bans targeting people from 13 countries - most of them either majority-Muslim or African nations.
 He also plans to send immigration legislation to Congress that would include a pathway to citizenship for the estimated 11 million immigrants living in the United States illegally.

-Biden also plans to revitalize the Deferred Action for Childhood Arrivals (DACA) program put in place by Trump's Democratic predecessor Barack Obama that offered protections to the so-called Dreamers - hundreds of thousands of immigrants living in the United States illegally after entering as children.
+Biden also plans to revitalize the Deferred Action for Childhood Arrivals (DACA) program put in place in 2012 by Obama that offered protections to the so-called Dreamers - hundreds of thousands of immigrants living in the United States illegally after entering as children.
 Trump sought to rescind the program but was blocked by the Supreme Court in June.
-Several former colleagues praised Mayorkas as a talented manager with knowledge of DHS and experience in both law enforcement and immigration.
+Former colleagues praised Mayorkas as a talented manager with knowledge of DHS and experience in both law enforcement and immigration.

 "He is an enforcement guy, but has a very deep and rich humanitarian core," said Seth Stodder, a former DHS official during the Obama administration who worked on border, immigration and trade policy.
 Mayorkas joined the Obama administration in 2009 as the director of the U.S. Citizenship and Immigration Services (USCIS) agency.